 - To apply knowledge and understanding of capacity to a real-world situation.

-- To revise and consolidate the concept of capacity.
+- To review the concept of capacity.

 Preparing for Learning